 The first thing you need to do when renting an apartment in the Czech Republic is to agree on the contract (so-called lease agreement) and that means on the price, place, time period etc. According to the Civil Code, if you are not going to discuss the high/amount of your rent, the landlord can assess the price according to the local prices at that time.
 That means you have the power to go through the contract with your landlord and change it.

-If you as a tenant agree with the increasement of the rent, then you must defray this amount at the beginning of the third month after receiving the offer from the landlord.
+If you as a tenant agree with the increase of the rent, then you must defray this amount at the beginning of the third month after receiving the offer from the landlord.
 If a tenant is not going to reply to this offer in written form in two months after receiving, then the landlord has the right to ask the court to suggest the increment amount in the period of 3 following months.
-The court can decline, if the landlord sends the offer to the tenant with a delay.
+The court can decline if the landlord sends the offer to the tenant with a delay.
 The court is going to suggest a price that is regular in the area and time period.

 Other reasons for rental increase

 There could be other reasons why your rent is getting higher.
-For example, if the landlord renovates the building, buys new furniture, repairs floors, buys new boiler, applies new economical innovations etc. Simply said, if the condition of the accommodation enhances/gets better in some way, the landlord invested extra money to make your home more pleasant and that means, the price of the apartment raises and so is your rent.
+For example, if the landlord renovates the building, buys new furniture, repairs floors, buys a new boiler, applies new economical innovations etc. Simply said, if the condition of the accommodation enhances/gets better in some way, the landlord invested extra money to make your home more pleasant and that means, the price of the apartment raises and so is your rent.
 However, the rent can grow up to 10% of the used assets maximum, in that way you can have an idea what price to expect.
 If you are not going to discuss the price together with the landlord in advance, then the price grows up to 3,5% yearly from the used assets automatically.
-What needs to be said is that your rent can be raised in any time period, depends on the reason of the increase.
+What needs to be said is that your rent can be raised in any time period, depends on the reason for the increase.

 The last reason why the prices of rentals grow yearly is INFLATION.